Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Distance-hereditary vertex-minor obstructions for graphs of bounded linear rank-width

-\begin{proof}[Proof of Proposition \ref{prop:phik}] By construction, it is not hard to prove by induction with the help of Theorem \ref{thm:mainchap2} that $\lrw(\origin{D})=k+1$ for every decomposition $D\in \Phi_k$.
-For the second statement, by Lemma~\ref{lem:locphi} and Lemma~\ref{lem:bouchet}, it is sufficient to show that if $D\in \Phi_k$ and $v$ is an unmarked vertex of $D$, then $\origin{D}\setminus v$ has linear rank-width at most $k$.
+\begin{proof}[Proof of Proposition \ref{prop:phik}] By construction, it is not hard to prove by induction with the help of Theorem \ref{thm:mainchap2} that $\lrw(\origin{D})=k+1$ for every split decomposition $D\in \Phi_k$.
+For the second statement, by Lemmas~\ref{lem:locphi} and \ref{lem:bouchet}, it is sufficient to show that if $D\in \Phi_k$ and $v$ is an unmarked vertex of $D$, then $\origin{D}- v$ has linear rank-width at most $k$.
 We use induction on $k$ to prove it.
 We may assume that $k\ge 1$.
-Let $B$ be the bag of $D$ such that $D\setminus V(B)$ has exactly three limbs whose underlying graphs are contained in $\Phi_{k-1}$.
+Let $B$ be the bag of $D$ such that $D- V(B)$ has exactly three limbs that are contained in $\Phi_{k-1}$.
 Clearly there is no other bag having the same property.
-Since $B$ has no unmarked vertices, $v$ is contained in one of the limbs $D'$, and by induction hypothesis, $\origin{D'}\setminus v$ has linear rank-width at most $k-1$.
-Therefore, by Theorem~\ref{thm:mainchap2}, $\origin{D}\setminus v$ has linear rank-width at most $k$. \end{proof}
+Since $B$ has no unmarked vertices, $v$ is contained in one of the limbs $D'$, and by induction hypothesis, $\origin{D'}- v$ has linear rank-width at most $k-1$.
+Therefore, by Theorem~\ref{thm:mainchap2}, $\origin{D}- v$ has linear rank-width at most $k$. \end{proof}

 We finish by pointing out that it is proved in \cite{JKO2014} that the number of distance-hereditary vertex-minor obstructions for linear rank-width $k$ is at least $2^{\Omega(3^k)}$.
 One can easily check by induction that the number of graphs in $\Phi_k$ is bounded by $2^{O(3^k)}$.
 Therefore, we can conclude that the number of distance-hereditary vertex-minor obstructions for linear rank-width $k$ is equal to $2^{\theta(3^k)}$.